remoteportal/substring_highlight/README.md

 Designed for case-insensitive search-term highlighting, a single search term sub-string is highlighted (perhaps multiple times) within a longer string.

-Inspired by the existing Flutter package "highlight_text," but supports sub-word character matches (e.g., 't' in 'Peter').
+Inspired by the existing Flutter package "highlight_text" which supports word matches ('Peter''), but substring_highlight has more granular character-by-character matches (e.g., 't' in 'Peter').

 Limitations:
 1. Only supports a single search term